Using ASMR for Video Marketing

 Already millions of subscribers on YouTube and Instagram follow the trend around Autonomous Sensory Meridian Response (ASMR).
-Enough evidence to look closer into what this phenomenon entails and how it can be relevant for your video marketing.
+We look into how using ASMR for video marketing relevant for your next marketing campaign.

 The Fastest Growing Genre for Relaxation Online